Dog Diversity - Why So Many Dog Breed Labels?

-Many a marketing expert has contacted me to pitch their services to help grow the NOSE BUTTER® empire (as the husband calls it).
-Inevitably every one of them asks, "Why do all the dog breeds?
+Many a marketing expert has contacted me to pitch their services to help grow the Nose Butter® empire (as the husband calls it).
+Inevitably every one of them asks, "Why do all the dog breed labels?
 Why not just have one label with a dog nose on it."

 I sigh and try to explain to them the huge diversity in dog breeds and how amazing it is that human beings have tweaked canine DNA to make dogs look so different.
 Uh, I do not want to sound like some mad scientist who escaped from a SciFi movie...but think about it!
 With a minimal knowledge of actual genetics people have bred dogs to fill their needs for over 15,000 years.

 Ever since dogs split from wolves, humankind has wanted a dog that was bigger, smaller, fluffier, taller, longer, and every imaginable color combination.
 Talk about diversity!